jrupac/tasky/README.md

 **NOTE**: In order to allow your instance of Tasky to successfully make Tasks API calls, you must first register your project with Google.
 The details of this process are outlined on this [page](https://developers.google.com/google-apps/tasks/firstapp).

+**NOTE**: The provided `keys.py` module is used to create a `keys.txt` file that persists your API credentials on disk.
+Take care not to commit this data into any public repositories.
+You are responsible for securing your keys!

 USAGE
 =====